English people: Argentina

 English settlers arrived in Buenos Aires in 1806 (then a Spanish colony) in small numbers, mostly as businessmen, when Argentina was an emerging nation and the settlers were welcomed for the stability they brought to commercial life.
 As the 19th century progressed, more English families arrived, and many bought land to develop the potential of the Argentine pampas for the large-scale growing of crops.
 The English founded banks, developed the export trade in crops and animal products and imported the luxuries that the growing Argentine middle classes sought.

 As well as those who went to Argentina as industrialists and major landowners, others went as railway engineers, civil engineers and to work in banking and commerce.
 Others went to become whalers, missionaries and simply to seek out a future.
 English families sent second and younger sons, or what were described as the black sheep of the family, to Argentina to make their fortunes in cattle and wheat.
 English settlers introduced football to Argentina.
 Some English families owned sugar plantations.

+Chile

+Since the Port of Valparaíso opened its coasts to free trade in 1811, the English began to congregate in Valparaíso.
+The English eventually numbered more than 32,000 during the port of Valparaíso's boom period during the saltpeter bonanza at the end of the 19th and beginning of the 20th centuries.